 The Art Legacy League is a nonprofit organization dedicated to the preservation and sharing the artwork of Father Edward M. Catich.
-Our studio location features the only full-time exhibition of his original watercolor, calligraphy, and stone inscriptions.
+Our studio location in Davenport, Iowa features the only full-time exhibition of his original watercolors, stained glass, calligraphy, and stone inscriptions.

 Father Edward M. Catich (1906 –1979)